lhuowang681-cpu/lhuowang681-cpu/README.md

 - First-author paper currently under review at a **CCF-A conference**
 - 📄 [Preprint on arXiv](https://arxiv.org/abs/2608.14148)

-> The submission venue is intentionally not disclosed here.

 ---

 ## 🔍 Current Interests